amethystmckenzie/OG-Switch/README.md

 Feel free to check out the game on the app store!
 Just look for "OG Switch" in the search bar.

+### Documentation
+Attached is the entire documented process of both learning Unity, as this was my first time using the software, and greating OG Switch.

 ### Assets

 Key Assets include: